PSamuele/Venturi_Design/README.md

 the implementation, and the diagnostic runs that tracked down the bugs described above.

-Every number in this README was measured by running the code, and the tests reproduce them.
-What isn't shown is listed above instead of being left out.

 Judge it the way you'd judge any solver someone wrote themselves.
 The conservation properties are provable and measured, the Poiseuille check is against an exact solution, and the grid study says how far the Venturi C_d